Key Takeaways

 Roth IRA

-Roth IRAs also allow you to include your account in your inheritance so you can build generational wealth for heirs because there are no required minimum distributions.
-Although investment brokerage accounts provide control over your investments, it’s important to note that they come with an annual contribution limit of $7,000, preventing substantial investment accumulations.
+Roth IRAs also allow you to include the account in your inheritance, helping you build generational wealth for heirs since there are no required minimum distributions.

 • Exceptions for early withdrawal